23 Easy Easter Basket Ideas for Every Bunny

 Pretty Paper Easter Basket

-This adorable Easter basket comes together with a bit of scrapbook paper and ribbon.
-First, download our pattern (available below); cut out.
-Fold the pieces on the dotted lines as indicated, and punch out each circle on the sides.
-Adhere each side to the back and front pieces, and fold up.
-Thread ribbon through each hole to hold the basket together, then attach the handle pieces.
-Fill with plastic eggs for a fun and simple Easter basket.
+Celebrate spring with a DIY pastel-theme custom Easter basket that's full of brightly painted eggs.
+Our adorable Easter gift basket comes together with just a bit of scrapbook paper and ribbon.
+First, download our pattern; cut out.
+Fold the pieces on the dotted lines as indicated, and punch out each circle along the sides.
+Adhere the sides to the back and front pieces, and fold up.
+Thread ribbon through the holes to hold the basket together, then attach the handle pieces.